ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/toc2/README.md

 Configurable options include:

 - Display Table of Contents as a sidebar (otherwise as a floating window; default: true)
+- Lock sidebar on the left - disable drag as a floating window (default: false)
 - Title of the sidebar/window (default: `Contents`)
 - The maximum depth of headers to display on toc (with a default of 4)
 - The state of the toc cell (default: false, ie not present)